casper-network/docs-archive/technical-framework/block-storage/sharding.md

 ### Creating and destroying shards

-Fundamentally, a shard only exists as part of the Casper Labs blockdag ecosystem because either (a) it is the root shard or (b) it has a corresponding KON+depository contract pair in a parent shard which is part of the ecosystem.
+Fundamentally, a shard only exists as part of the CasperLabs blockdag ecosystem because either (a) it is the root shard or (b) it has a corresponding KON+depository contract pair in a parent shard which is part of the ecosystem.
-The process of creating and destroying shards amounts therefore amounts to creating and destroying KON+depository contracts (the root shard is never created or destroyed, it simply _is_).
+The process of creating and destroying shards therefore amounts to creating and destroying KON+depository contracts (the root shard is never created or destroyed, it simply _is_).
 A shard is created as a child of the root shard by calling the _shard factory_ contract which produces the KON+depository corresponding to the shard.
-The factory takes as parameters the initial KON participants (i.e. initial shard validators), an initial endowment purse to seed the depository (this is possibly empty, but non-empty if the genesis block includes pre-minted Casper Labs tokens), and a shard identifier.
+The factory takes as parameters the initial KON participants (i.e. initial shard validators), an initial endowment purse to seed the depository (this is possibly empty, but non-empty if the genesis block includes pre-minted CasperLabs tokens), and a shard identifier.
 The shard identifier is used to identify nodes which belong to each shard (which is needed for validators to send KON transactions back and forth).
 The shard factory will not allow two shards to be created with the same identifier.
 Since new shards